R-Mohnish-Kumar/Offensive-Post-Identification-in-Social-Media-using-Natural-Language-Processing/README.md

    ```bash
    jupyter notebook unveiling_crime_patterns_in_chicago.ipynb
    ```
-3. Execute the cells step-by-step to analyze the data and generate visualizations.
+3. Execute the cells step-by-step to analyze the data and train the models.